 NGSS: K-PS2-1, K-PS2-2, K-PS3-1, K-PS3-2, KESS2-2, K-ESS3-1, K-2-ETS1-1, K-2-ETS1-2K-2-ETS1-3

 Binary code is as easy as 01, 10, 11!
 Unlock the mystery of binary code and explore how computers send and receive information using just 1s and 0s.
 Students will also learn the (not-so-secret) code to transform letters of the alphabet into binary numbers as they each make a binary code bracelet.

 The Magic House is honored to team with Target to provide Title 1 schools throughout the bi-state region of Missouri and Illinois with free field trip tours for students in Kindergarten through Grade 5.
 Take aim soon to reserve your space for this limited opportunity!

 Money Doesn’t Grow on Trees – September 30 and October 6, 2015

 This fall workshop is designed to assist teachers in preparing students to participate in the Money Doesn’t Grow on Trees financial literacy field trip tour and provide ideas on integrating economic education into the classroom.
 Attendance at the FREE teacher workshop grants each teacher a FREE field trip!
 Find more details in Professional Development.

 Sponsored by Wells Fargo Advisors.

-Half-price rates are available for daytime outreach programs scheduled for the months of September and October 2013.
+Half-price rates are available for daytime outreach programs scheduled for the month of September 2015.
 Review the many programs available by visiting Outreach Programs.

 For further information or to make a reservation, please contact the Education Department at firstname.lastname@example.org or call 314.288.2513.